Veronica Bielik Shows Off Her Hourglass Figure In Tiny Blue Crop Top And Jeans

 “Nobody wears a crop top with jeans better than you.
 My week is so much better after seeing this picture,” a fourth follower wrote.

-Many of Veronica’s fellow models and influencers also liked and commented on the snap, including Katelyn Runck and Emma Hernan.
+Many of Veronica’s fellow models and influencers also liked and commented on the update, including Katelyn Runck and Emma Hernan.